 You will have to prove that the care that workers compensation is providing you is “unreasonable” or that there is a significant reason that you cannot continue care with the current provider.
 A simple assertion that you don’t like the provider or think that they are only working for the insurance company will not compel the agency to allow you to go to another provider.
 Just because the doctor is not doing what you would like them to do is not usually a grounds for the agency to grant alternate medical care.

 The Workers Compensation Agency will conduct a hearing (via conference call) to determine whether or not you have proven that you can go to another provider at workers compensation’s expense.
 Because an alternate care hearing has specific standards and rules, it is best to consult with an attorney before filing an alternate medical care petition on your own.
 If you have questions about alternate medical care, we would be glad to provide a free consultation.

 How to Find a New Workers’ Comp Doctor?

 If you are granted alternate medical care, the employer will still get to choose another doctor for you to go to for treatment.
 If you are not granted alternate care and the insurance company is no longer providing medical treatment for your injury, it is often a good option to go to your family physician on your own insurance and see if they have any treatment recommendations or referrals that can help you.

 You can then take those treatment recommendations to workers compensation and see if they will approve them.
 If they are not approved and you are still suffering from your injury, it is time to talk to a lawyer about your case.

 Navigating to get a second opinion regarding your workers’ compensation medical claim can be confusing.
-The people at Platt Law Firm are here to help you with this process.
-Contact us today Platt Law Firm, P.C., 515-278-1522.
+The experienced lawyers at Platt Law Firm, P.C. are here to help you with workers comp second opinions.
+So, Call us today at 515-278-1522 for workers’ compensation settlement in Des Moines and Urbandale, Iowa.
 We will be glad to provide you with a free consultation regarding your case.